 Of all the recent ransomware attacks WannaCry (also known as WannaCrypt) has been one of the most devastating.
 It affected several hundred thousand machines and crippled banks, law enforcement agencies, and other infrastructure.

 Much of WannaCry’s threat has been resolved, but it’s only a matter of time before it–or a similar bit of malicious code–strikes again.

-TechRepublic's smart person's guide about WannaCry is a quick introduction to this new malware attack, as well as a "living" guide that will be updated periodically as WannaCry evolves and ways to defeat it change.
+TechRepublic’s cheat sheet about WannaCry is a quick introduction to this new malware attack, as well as a “living” guide that will be updated periodically as WannaCry evolves and ways to defeat it change.

 - What is WannaCry?
 WannaCry is a form of ransomware that exploits a flaw in Windows’ Server Message Block (SMB) protocol.
 Once it infects a system WannaCry encrypts files on the affected machine and forces the machine’s owner to pay the attacker in Bitcoins for the decryption key.

 - Who does WannaCry affect?
 WannaCry targets Windows systems, particularly those lacking a security update from March 2017.
 It has affected machines around the world, with particular success in Russia, China, and India, knocking out banks, public transit systems, hospitals, and universities.
 WannaCry’s attack vector has been closed, but those with unpatched Windows computers are still vulnerable.

 - Why does WannaCry matter?
 WannaCry is only the latest in an escalating ransomware trend, and it largely affected systems that were lacking a critical Windows security update.
 Its large-scale success further highlights the need for better security practices.